 Glazing by Permasteelisa

-The headquarters of InterActive Corp., an internet and media company, is located on a prominent site in Lower Manhattan, across from Chelsea Piers and adjacent to The High Line.
+The headquarters of InterActive Corp. is located on a prominent site in Lower Manhattan, across from Chelsea Piers and adjacent to The High Line.
 Clad in white-fritted panels of curved glass, the building appears as if it has been chiseled from an iceberg floating in the city.
 This was Gehry Partners’ first building in New York and the first glass curtain wall in the world to be constructed using cold-bending techniques.

 To find the perfect glazing for your next project, search on Architizer’s new community marketplace for building-products.
 Click here to sign up now.